hkujy/LinJuanJuan/RemarksOnRestoreAlgorithm.md

 1. Nei_swap
     - random select two and replace their locations
         - I can randomly select two links and change their
-2. Nei_replace
+2. Nei_new
-    - generate a complete new solution
+    - generate a completely new solution
+3. Nei_move_one_to_right
+    - random select one and move its order to the right
+4. Nei_move_one_to_left
+    - random select one and move its order to the left
+5. Nei_one_point_cross_over
+    - one point cross over, swap before and after

+##### todo
+1. random move: move one to a random positions
+2. move a group to the left
-2. change a group of links
+3. move a group of links to right
-    - change the number of links start at the same period, and then
-    - the group of links may not start at the same period, but only part
-3. regenerate a complete new one
-4. partially regenerate some of the links
+4. partically regenerated part of the links
-5. Greedy ?
-6. Repair operators
-    - only delay the projects
+5. Allow a subpath is formed by connecting two links
+    - set origin to be the tail node of one link and dest to be the head node of the other link
+    - then run the shortest path method, to see whether, the distance is changed
+    - I can make this greedy ?

 ### Other ideas
 1. I can design a construction algorithm